FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/defaultdjango.png" alt="The Django default home page." class="img-fluid" figure=false %}

-## Building the Secret Birthdays Application
+## Building the Secret Birthdays application

 Our application will only have three pages, including the FusionAuth login page.

 1. A home page - a public page showing how many users our app has and inviting users to log in.
-1. The log in / sign up page (on FusionAuth) with options to use a username/password or to sign in with Google.
+2. The `Log in / Sign up` page (on FusionAuth) with options to use a username/password or to sign in with Google.
-1. A logged in private "dashboard" page, unique per user.
+3. A logged in private "dashboard" page, unique per user.
 This will display the user's birthday if we have it on record, or allow them to add or change their birthday.
 It will also let users log out.

 First, let's tell Django that our `secretbirthdaysapp` is going to be the main app of our secretbirthdays project.
 In the `secretbirthdays/urls.py` file, add `path('', include('secretbirthdaysapp.urls')),` to the urlpatterns array and import Django's `include()` function.